ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 There will be three models for each outcome.

-1) all demographic predictors that are significant in univariable models to see which are the strongest independent predictors
+1) all demographic predictors that are significant in univariable models (where two or more predictors are similar, will use the one that was the strongest univariable predictor)
 2) each individual non demographic predictor including significant demographic predictors as covariates
 3) all significant predictors and demographic predictors in a single model

-## Model 1: all demographic predictors to identify strongest indpendent predictors
+## Model 1: all demographic predictors to identify strongest independent predictors

-Significant demographic predictors for each outcome are as follows (signfiicance adjusted fro number of levels. i.e. a predictor where 8 levels are tested threshold would be 0.05/8=0.006)
+Significant demographic predictors for each outcome are as follows (significance adjusted fro number of levels. i.e. a predictor where 8 levels are tested threshold would be 0.05/8=0.006)

+Select the strongest univariable predictor where one or more similar variables/variables indexing the smae thing overlap

-### Yes v No binary outcomes
+### identify selected Yes v No binary outcomes
 #### Taking part in our future health binary
+'*' indicates variables dropped where other better predictors of an outcome exist

-* Asian_filter (Asian respondents less likely to take part relative to all other ethnicities)
+* Asian_filter (Asian respondents less likely to take part relative to all other ethnicity)
 * MDQuintile (The higher the quintile the more likely to take part.
 Higher indicates less deprived)
-* AGE_BAND (younger groups;18-25; less likey to take part compared to largest respondent group - 35-44.
+* AGE_BAND (younger groups;18-25; less like to take part compared to largest respondent group - 35-44.
 Older; 45-54 and 65-74; more likely to take part)
 * ETHNICITY (White British more likely to take part than any other group) Will include this rather than collapsed for now as there are distinct effects in smaller subgroups.
-Will consider power and whether better to collapse at a later stage.
+Will consider power and whether better to collapse at a later stage. '*'
 * MARSTAT (People who are neither married nor in a civil partnership are less likely to take part relative to married/civil partnered people)
-* QUALTYPE (Those without educational and vocational qualifications less likely to take part)
+* QUALTYPE (Those without educational and vocational qualifications less likely to take part) '*'
-* EDUCATION (Those with less than degree level less likely to take part than those with degree level)
+* EDUCATION (Those with less than degree level less likely to take part than those with degree level) '*'
 * DEGREE (Those without a degree and less likely to take part than those with a degree)
-* WorkingStatus_PrePandemic (those who were full time students or unemployed pre pandemic less likely to take part)
+* WorkingStatus_PrePandemic (those who were full time students or unemployed pre pandemic less likely to take part) '*'
-* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to take part relative to employed or on mt leave)
+* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to take part relative to employed or on mt leave) '*'
-* WorkingStatus (those who are full time students or unemployed less likely to take part)
+* WorkingStatus (those who are full time students or unemployed less likely to take part) '*'
 * WorkingStatus_Binary (those who are not working or on mat leave less likely to take part)
 * TENURE (People who own their property outright are more likely to take part than those who rent)

 #### Receive genetic feedback about things preventable or treatable binary